whinkley3/DATA205/README.md

 Added a screen shot of the table view where data cleaning and metric selection is done.

-Links to data for projects
+Links to data for project
 https://www.cityhealthdashboard.com
 https://www.countyhealthrankings.org
 https://www.neighborhoodscout.com